urraka/texpack/README.md

             "width": 60,       // size of sprite rect in atlas "height": 100,

-            "rotated": true,   // whether sprite is rotated (clockwise)
+            "rotated": true,   // whether sprite is rotated or not (clockwise)
-                               // available if used --allow-flip
+                               // available if used --allow-rotate

             "meta": ...        // sprite metadata; available if --metadata
                                // is given and it has data for the sprite